 - Stephanie Hampton, director of the WSU Center for Environmental Research, Education and Outreach (CEREO) and professor in the School of the Environment.

-- Larry Hufford, interim dean for the College of Arts and Sciences; professor of the School of Biological Sciences; and director of the WSU Conner Museum of Natural History and the Ownbey Herbarium.
+- Larry Hufford, professor in the School of Biological Sciences; and director of the WSU Conner Museum of Natural History and the Ownbey Herbarium.

 - Gretchen Rollwagen-Bollens, associate professor in the School of the Environment and the School of Biological Sciences; co-director of the Aquatic Ecology Laboratory at WSU Vancouver.